EvgeniyaPodshibyakina/product-dashboard/README.md

 ## Additional Information

+### Key Features and Changes

+- **DB Integration**: Replaced mock data files with a `db.json` file for centralized data management and easier access to product data.
+- **Redux and RTK Query**: Integrated Redux and RTK Query for state management and efficient data fetching with caching.
+- **Modular SCSS**: SCSS files were modularized, and color variables were introduced for a more maintainable and consistent design.
+- **Custom Hooks**: Refactored component logic into reusable custom hooks, improving code reusability, maintainability, and keeping components focused on rendering.
+- **Memoization**: Added memoization to optimize performance, preventing unnecessary re-renders and recalculations when handling large datasets.
+- **Utility Functions**: Added a utility for standardized error handling to ensure consistent error display across the app.

 ### Challenges Faced

-- **Defining Mock Data**: Not my favorite part, I would have preferred to have an api from which to fetch the data.
-Even if it means addig data transformation functions to meet libraries requirement for data format (Recharts, for example)
+- **API-less Setup**: With no real API available, I used `db.json` as a mock data source, but integrating an actual API remains a future improvement.
-- **Reusable Components**: Line chart had to be generic because there are 3 charts that are almost identical.
+- **Reusable Components**: Refactored the chart components to be generic and reusable for different product metrics (sales, conversion, reviews).
-- **State Management**: Handling state between different components, especially for data filtering and the product selector, required careful planning.
+- **State Management**: Introduced Redux and RTK Query to manage the state efficiently and handle product data fetching.
-  But in the same category of State management I think using state managers (as Redux) would have been over-engineering at this point.
-- **Tests**: Add testing

 ### Future Improvements

-- **API Integration**: Integrate with a real API to fetch product data dynamically.
+- **API Integration**: Replace the local `db.json` with a real API to dynamically fetch product data.
-- **Enhanced Reporting**: Expand the reporting functionality to include more file formats and customizable report content.
+- **Enhanced Reporting**: Expand the reporting functionality to include multiple file formats and customizable report generation.
-- **Responsive Design**: Add media queries for mobile device sizes
+- **Responsive Design**: Improve media queries and responsive layouts for mobile and tablet devices.

-### In case of scaling the project
+### Scaling Considerations

-- **Performance Optimization**: Continue to optimize the performance, especially for large datasets.
+- **Performance Optimization**: Continuously optimize the performance for larger datasets, especially when more products are added.
-- **Styles Optimization**: Add variables for colors.
+- **Theming and Styling**: Continue expanding on SCSS variables for more flexible theming.
-- **State managment tools**: Add Redux, Zustand or something else for state management depending on which data fetching tool will be chosen, for example RTK Query in case of using Redux.
+- **Advanced State Management**: Extend Redux and RTK Query as the app grows, especially if more complex interactions like editing or deleting product data are introduced.